One of the most troubling Iroquois stories.

 Passavant physicians did what they could for Elizabeth but advised the

 parents that their daughter would not survive.
 One obituary said Elizabeth

-to go home may have been as much motivated by a wish to please her mother as
+leaving the hospital may have been motivated by a wish to please her mother.

 Elizabeth was initially taken